hans-vvv/Music-Cue/README.md

 music_cue.command_line.main()
 ```

-Place this file in a separate folder (in the example shown "MusicCue").
-Navigate to the folder using a windows or MAC terminal and execute (last line) the script as follows.
+Place this file in a separate folder (in the example shown in "MusicCue").
+Navigate to the folder using a windows or MAC terminal and execute (see last line in example with "python music_cue_exe.py") the script.
 A log file named "error-log.txt" is placed in the folder when the App is run for the first time for troubleshooting purposes.

 ```sh
 C:\Users\verke>cd Desktop
 C:\Users\verke\Desktop>cd "MusicCue"
 C:\Users\verke\Desktop\MusicCue>python music_cue_exe.py
 ```

+## To do
+- Installation procedure for pydub library for Windows and MAC.
+- Automatic backup of Excel files.
+- Unit tests.

 ## License